Reviews

 Verdict: Beautiful, relaxing, and about as exciting as alphabetizing your spice rack.

-4. Boggle With Friends (Zynga) — The Betrayal
+4. Boggle With Friends (Zynga)

 This one hurts the most because it should be the best.
 It's literally Boggle.
 Official Boggle.
-The grid, the timer, the word-finding — it's all there.
+The grid, the timer, the word-finding.
+It's all there.

 And then Zynga did what Zynga does.

 Power-ups.
 Freezing time.
 Revealing words.
 Scrambling the board.
 Things that fundamentally break the competitive integrity of what should be a pure skill game.
 I've lost game after game because I refuse to spend money on power-ups.
-And I know — KNOW — I found more words than my opponent.
+And I know I found more words than my opponent.
 But they had "Word Clue" and "Freeze" and suddenly my 47-word game loses to their 31-word-plus-bonuses game.

 The reviews on the App Store tell the whole story.
 Thousands of one-star reviews saying the same thing: "Great game ruined by pay-to-win."
 "I loved this until they added power-ups."
 "Losing to people who spend money isn't fun."